lextm/jekyll-theme-chirpy/_posts/2008-2-18-tool-strips-vs-fluent-ribbon-ui.md

 Ribbon UI is cool.
 If you have tried Office 2007, InstallAware 7, or NDepend, you know why it is cool.
 Although there are negative comments, I really find Ribbon UI a good way to organize so many commands in a rational manner (don't know why Microsoft decides to call it Fluent UI at last).
 <!--more-->

-It is easy to see Ribbon not always a correct option (and probably that is why Microsoft makes Ribbon UI licensing this complex — Ribbon is not a silver bullet.)
+It is easy to see Ribbon not always a correct option (and probably that is why Microsoft makes Ribbon UI licensing this complex, Ribbon is not a silver bullet).
 For example, my project at office has only about twenty menu items at all.
 If I move it to Ribbon, there would be a lot of empty space in the panels which is very ugly.
 Although I got a license for r.a.d.
 Ribbonbar after registering Visual Studio 2005, I would not use it until the time is right.

 In my case, menu and bar style is enough.
 Therefore, I have been working on tool strips heavily lately.